100+ Best Things to do in LA | The Ultimate Bucket List

-If you're wondering what to do in downtown LA and you're into design, photography, or simply cool historic buildings, don't miss this building.
-It's one of the best places to take pictures in Los Angeles.
+If you’re wondering what to do in downtown LA and you’re into design, photography, or simply cool historic buildings, don’t miss this building.
+Similar to the Walt Disney Concert Hall, it’s one of the best places to take pictures in Los Angeles.

 Built in 1893, this five-story office building is most famously known for its unique ironwork and naturally lit atrium of walkways and stairs.
 It’s also the oldest commercial building still standing in central LA.

 Pro tip: Hop on one of the inexpensive Los Angeles Conservancy Walking Tours to learn more about the history of the Bradbury Building and other famous downtown Los Angeles landmarks.

 One of the most fun things to do in downtown LA at night on a Thursday, the Downtown Los Angeles Art Walk happens every second Thursday of each month and gives you the chance to explore the art scene in DTLA.